-Joshua Shaver, CFP, ChFC has been a loyal NAIFA member since 2008 and is currently a Senior Partner and Wealth Manager at Diamond Financial Group in Newark, Delaware where he specializes in retirement.
+Joshua Shaver, CFP, ChFC®, CBEC, RICP, has been a loyal NAIFA member since 2008 and is currently a Senior Partner and Wealth Manager at Diamond Financial Group in Newark, DE, where he specializes in retirement.
 He graduated magna cum laude from the Lerner College of Business and Economics at the University of Delaware where he was actively involved with the Financial Manager’s Association.
-Joshua currently holds a series of designations and certificates including his Series 7, Series 66, and Series 24 registrations, as well as his Life, Health and Ethics Insurance licenses.
+Joshua currently holds a series of designations and certificates including his Series 7, Series 66, and Series 24 registrations, as well as his Life, Health, and Ethics Insurance licenses.

 Thank you, Joshua, for your loyal service to our industry and association.
 We’re #NAIFAproud to call you one of our own.